API Stability Short-Term

 Returned Datatypes

-For RemoteClusterConnectionStatus, there are a few possible values returned, which are listed below.
+For RemoteClusterConnectionStatus, there are several possible values returned, which are listed below:

 Table: RemoteClusterConnectionStatus